meteorologytoday/EMOM/tutorial/README.md

 1. Edit the `create_newcase`, `project` and such in the `makecase_CAM5_POP2.sh` to fit your environment.
 2. Execute `makecase_CAM5_POP2.sh f09_g16` to generate the run with the resolution `f09_g16`.
 To generate a lower resolution run `f45_g37`, execute `makecase_CAM5_POP2.sh f45_g37`.
 3. Follow the usual CESM1 procedure: `cesm_setup`, build and submit.
-4. Check if the program has the daily output.
+4. Check if POP2 has the daily output.

 ## `02_derive_reference_profile`